-Véronique Dudouet is Programme Director for Conflict Transformation Research.
+Véronique Dudouet is a Senior Advisor.
 She joined the Berghof research team in 2005 and has since managed various collaborative research projects on resistance/liberation movements, negotiations and third-party intervention in asymmetric conflicts, inclusive political/security transitions, post-war governance and civil resistance.

 She conducts regular policy advice, peer-to-peer advice and training seminars for/with conflict and peacebuilding stakeholders.
 She also carries out consultancy research for various civil society organisations and international agencies (e.g. UNDP, OECD-DAC, European Parliament/External Action Service, GIZ, NOREF) and serves as Academic Advisor of the International Center on Nonviolent Conflict in Washington.
 From April to October 2019, she was a Jennings Randolph Senior Fellow at the U.S. Institute of Peace in Washington DC.